ZOSTAVAX SHINGLES VACCINE LAWSUIT

 What is Zostavax?

-Zostavax is a vaccine made by pharmaceutical giant Merck, and approved by the U.S. Food and Drug Administration in 2006.
+Zostavax is a vaccine made by pharmaceutical giant Merck, and was approved by the U.S. Food and Drug Administration in 2006.
 It was the only approved shingles vaccine in the United States until late 2017, which allowed the company to earn as much as $749 million in sales from the vaccine in 2016, according to reports.

 This vaccine is designed to reduce the risk of getting herpes zoster — a painful and debilitating condition commonly known as “shingles” — in individuals ages 50 years and older, who are at increased risk of developing the virus.
 Zostavax differs from some vaccines in that it contains a live, but weakened form of the herpes zoster virus (this is officially referred to as a “live, attenuated virus”).
 People with weakened immune systems cannot receive these types of vaccines.